awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-overview.md

 The collection types have the following notable **differences**:
 + For *search* collections, all data is stored in hot storage to ensure fast query response times\. *Time series* collections use a combination of hot and warm storage, where the most recent data is kept in hot storage to optimize query response times for more frequently accessed data\.
-+ You can't index or search by document ID in *time series* collections\.
++ For *time series* collections, you can't index by document ID\.
 This operation is reserved for search use cases\.
 For more information, see [Supported OpenSearch API operations and permissions](serverless-genref.md#serverless-operations)\.

 ## Pricing for OpenSearch Serverless<a name="serverless-pricing"></a>